|

 "Tom Smith has been fooling around with tied loops of webbing for years, and getting some good experiential mileage from their applications to various games and initiative scenarios.
 Those of you who know Tom are familiar with his nickname, the Old Raccoon, given him by some Native American friends many decades ago.
 As Karl watched Tom facilitate a workshop some years ago, he commented that the webbing circles Tom was using looked like Raccoon Circles.
 And the name stuck.
 This newest edition of the book is the definitive resource for one of the simplest tools ever devised for creating community, building a unified team and actively learning together.
 Jim and Tom have teamed up to record the history, philosophy, ceremony and dozens of activities that can be facilitated using just a simple piece of webbing."
 Adapted from the first edition's foreword by Karl Rohnke

-The Debriefing |
+The Debriefing

 In Experiential Learning, the Debriefing is a semi-structured process by which the Facilitator, once an initiative or an activity is accomplished, elicits making a series of progressive questions, to process in an adequate sequence that let the learning-partners reflect what happened, giving substantial insights projecting towards the future, linking that future with the challenge and the actions.
 New trends in the field of learning are supported by the experiential learning methodology developing experiential workshops as part of a training process in which workshops, activities, simulations, initiatives are tools that play a pivotal role in promoting self-discovery from the factual.
 The activities should be professionally structured and managed to achieve the objectives activated with the debriefing techniques.
-There are many Debriefing Models.
-Ernesto Yturralde developed the "Yturralde´s Debriefing Model of the 4 Elements: Water, Air, Earth and Fire", pre-presented at the ACCT | Association for Challenge Course Technology 22nd Conference at Boston, Massachusetts, on February 2012 and to be presented at the AEE | Association for Experiential Education International Conference this year.
+There are many ELC Experiential Learning Cycles.
+Ernesto Yturralde developed the "Yturralde´s Debriefing Model of the 4 Elements: Water, Air, Earth and Fire", pre-presented at the ACCT | Association for Challenge Course Technology 22nd Conference at Boston, Massachusetts, on february 2012 and presented at the AEE | Association for Experiential Education International Conference at Colombia in june 2012.
+This model is not an ELC, it is a model that helps the facilitators to make the right questions at the right moment, depending in the facilitators skills, taking the pulse of the learning-partners, as a group, and as individuals.
 Want to learn more of the Yturralde´s Debriefing Model?

 |